Participation and co-production best practice

 Children and Families Act 2014, Section 19

-Local authorities (LAs) must have regard to views, wishes and feelings, participating as fully as possible in decisions, being provided with the information and support necessary to enable participation in those decisions, need to support to facilitate the development and to help children and young people achieve the best possible educational and other outcomes.
+Local authorities (LAs) must have regard to views, wishes and feelings of children and families.
+They should be given the opportunity to participate as fully as possible in decisions, by being provided with the information and support necessary to enable participation in decisions that affect their lives.

 UN Convention on the Rights of the Child, Article 12